pmerry96/EldenRingSpeedChanger/README.md

 HOTKEYS:

-F3 - Start the game speed changer
+F1 - Start the game speed changer

-F4 - Stop the game speed changer
+F2 - Stop the game speed changer

-F6 - Set the game speed back to 100%
+F3 - Set the game speed back to 100%

-F1 - Use the "random" speed changer type (Jumpy, random changes in speed)
+F6 - Use the "random" speed changer type (Jumpy, random changes in speed)

-F2 - Use the "Sine" speed changer type (continuous, smooth change in speed)
+F7 - Use the "Sine" speed changer type (continuous, smooth change in speed)

+F8 - use the Sawtooth speed changer (linear increase from a min to a max or vice versa, then go to the opposite extreme)

+F9 - Use the Linear wave speed changer (like a sine wave, but is a triangle wave)

+F10 - Change if the sawtooth speed changer goes from min to max, or from max to min (default is from min to max)

 Tunable parameters (Edited in the SpeedChanger.CT lua script):